Hyster-Yale Materials Handling

 Yale lift truck in Rwanda (2020).

 Hyster-Yale Materials Handling, Inc., through its wholly owned operating subsidiary, Hyster-Yale Group, Inc., designs, engineers, manufactures, sells and services a comprehensive line of lift trucks and aftermarket parts marketed globally primarily under the Hyster and Yale brand names.
-It was spun off from NACCO Industries in 2012, but had been running as a standalone company within NACCO since 2002.
+In May 2024, the company changed its corporate name from Hyster-Yale Materials Handling, Inc. to Hyster-Yale, Inc. It was spun off from NACCO Industries in 2012, but had been running as a standalone company within NACCO since 2002.

 Subsidiaries of Hyster-Yale Group include Nuvera Fuel Cells, LLC, an alternative-power technology company focused on fuel-cell stacks and related systems, on-site hydrogen production and dispensing systems, and Bolzoni S.p.A., a leading worldwide producer of attachments, forks and lift tables under the Bolzoni Auramo and Meyer brand names.

 Hyster-Yale Materials Handling was listed as a Fortune 1000 company in 2014, 2015 and 2016.